-It was difficult sometimes when I was feeling particularly vulnerable but it has been necessary for me to have an open and honest relationship with my GP because I had a nervous breakdown as a result of an abusive relationship and my GP really supported me through this.
+It was difficult sometimes when I was feeling particularly vulnerable but it has been necessary for me to have an open and honest relationship with my GP.
+I had a nervous breakdown as a result of an abusive relationship and my GP really supported me through this.

 I think the test with any GP and patient relationship is that when you are at your lowest, they are the one person you can go to for help.
 My GP actually came in to see me on his day off when he knew I had no-one else to support me which I thought was way above the call of duty.

-Over the years, I’ve found that the practice I am registered with has become more aware of things like substance misuse, chemsex, and same-gender domestic violence just to name a few topics and being the outspoken person that I am, about my own needs and requirements around HIV awareness.
+Over the years, I’ve found that the practice I am registered with has become more aware of things like substance misuse, chemsex, and same-gender domestic violence just to name a few topics.
 Added to all this I struggled for five years with undiagnosed early onset dementia.
 When I finally received my diagnosis it meant that I could be more vocal about my experiences which has taken a long time for me to put into perspective and without the support of my GP it would have taken me even longer.

 Being treated as an individual and never feeling that I was being judged has made me feel that I am being continuously cared for by my doctor and the practice and I would not hesitate to recommend them to any LGBT person struggling with any issue.